fuzzylogicxx/fuzzylogic/posts/html-with-superpowers-from-dave-rupert.md

 </figure>

-…then the component’s JS handles all the [complex interactivity and accessibility requirements of Tabs](https://github.com/thepassle/generic-components/blob/master/generic-tabs/GenericTabs.js#L98) under the hood.

-I think if I were implementing something like Inclusive Components’ [Tabs component](https://inclusive-components.design/tabbed-interfaces/) these days I’d give a Web Component based approach serious consideration.
+The idea is that the component’s JS would handle all the [complex interactivity and accessibility requirements of Tabs](https://github.com/thepassle/generic-components/blob/master/generic-tabs/GenericTabs.js#L98) under the hood.
+I think if I were implementing something like Inclusive Components’ [Tabs component](https://inclusive-components.design/tabbed-interfaces/) these days I’d seriously consider doing this as a Web Component.

+Later, Dave discusses the JavaScript required to author a Custom Element.
+He advises that in order to avoid repeatedly writing the same lengthy, boilerplate code on each component we might use a lightweight library such as his favourite, [LitElement](https://lit-element.polymer-project.org/guide).

+Lastly, Dave argues that by building web components we are working with web standards rather than building with/for a proprietary library and creating compatible components which pave the cowpaths for those becoming future HTML standards (e.g. a `<tabs>` element!)
+And why is this important?
+Because an easier web lower barriers: less complexity, less tooling and setup, less gatekeeping—a web for everyone.